-Play Mood Charades
+Play Mood Charades!

 What You Need:

-- Nothing — just a kid or two who wants to play!
+- Nothing—just a kid or two who wants to play!

 What You Do:

 - Tone, mood and emotion are very subjective and hard to explain.
 Spend some time first just talking with your child about it.
-Mood is probably the easiest one to start with.
-Ask him to describe what a bad mood would look and sound like, then a good mood.
+Mood is probably the easiest one to figure out.
+Ask him to describe what a bad mood would look and sound like, and then a good mood.
 He should be able to give you a pretty good explanation of each.
 Then move on to more complex moods.
 Come up with 20 different moods, and write each on a slip of paper.
 Examples to get you started: